usnistgov/oscal-deep-diff/TESTING.md

 -   Correct flaws identified during testing and evaluation The required coverage is defined in this repository by the config file [`.nycrc`](./.nycrc).

-This check is performed by GitHub actions via the [Lint and Test workflow](./.github/workflows/test.yaml) for all pull requests.
+This check is performed by GitHub Actions via the [Lint and Test workflow](./.github/workflows/test.yaml) for all pull requests.

 #### Static Code Analysis